Avoided costs, opportunity costs, and cost savings, can all play an important role in business planning, budgeting and decision support.

 Opportunity cost refers to a foregone gain that follows from choosing one action instead of another.
 Suppose for instance, a collector of classic automobiles offers a very large sum to purchase the driver’s car.
 The driver must choose between two outcomes:

-- Continuing to own and drive the car.
+- Continuing owning and driving the car.

 - Selling the car to the collector.